ryanrolds/presentations/slides/cicd.md

 Some teams have linters, some don't.
 Same for test.
 This is also place where quality has the largest downstream impact.
-The primary function of CI is to build confidence in what you're about to ship.
+The primary function of CI is to build confidence in what you're wanting to ship.

 ---
 class: middle, no-dots